openoakland/councilmatic/README.md

   * https://www.anaconda.com/download
 2. Create conda env
   * conda env create -f environment.yml
-3. Download geckodriver and add to path
+3. Download geckodriver and add to path.
+Make sure to install Firefox if you don't have it as well.
   * https://github.com/mozilla/geckodriver/releases
   <br>
 note: We used Katalon IDE brower plugin to easy generate some of python selenium statements the normal selenium IDE no longer supports Python code exports.